BuildRadiator/BuildRadiatorMavenExtension/README.md

 A build is a number of conceptual steps.
 Steps starting, passing and failing are events that this extension can pass to the build radiator (build cancellation is is outside the control of this tech).

-## Setting in the extension in for your build
+## Setting up the extension for your build

 In order to do the step updates on buildradiator.org ...